anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Upon receiving the voucher-request trigger, the pledge SHALL construct the body of the PVR object as defined in {{RFC8995}}.
 It will contain additional information provided by the registrar-agent as specified in the following.
 This object becomes a JSON-in-JWS object as defined in {{I-D.ietf-anima-jws-voucher}}.
-If the pledge is unable to construct the PVR it SHOULD respond with HTTP 406 error code to the registrar-agent to indicate that it is not able to create the PVR.
+If the pledge is unable to construct the PVR it SHOULD respond with a HTTP error code to the registrar-agent to indicate that it is not able to create the PVR.
+Error codes MAY be used:
+* 400: if the pledge detected an error in the format of the request, e.g. missing field, wrong data types, etc. or it's not valid JSON even though the PVR media type was set to `application/json`.
+* 403: if the pledge detected that parameter from the trigger message to create the PVR were not valid, e.g., the LDevID (Reg) certificate.

 The header of the PVR SHALL contain the following parameters as defined in {{RFC7515}}: